Treatment for myeloma

 Types of treatment for myeloma

-Treatment for active myeloma with symptoms
+Treatment overview for myeloma

-If you have active myeloma with symptoms or are at a high risk of developing symptoms, you will usually start treatment.
+You will usually start treatment.
 You may have intensive treatment or less intensive treatment.

 Less intensive treatments for myeloma